-The new technology in surveying field has been implemented and widely used by the surveyor.
-The demand of strata survey work has made the surveyor needs to obtain the data with full accuracy and time saves.
+The demand of building survey work has made the surveyor needs to obtain the data with full accuracy and time saves.
 Besides that, undertaking measured surveys and providing plans, elevations and sections of existing buildings and sites remains at the heart of the Building Surveyors.
 Most surveyors still used the conventional method when taking measurements on site which is by using measuring tape.
 In addition, Distometer was used to measure the dimensions of each parcel and the building but it still considered not relevant because these has to rely on accuracy, completeness and neatness of the sketches and notes made on the field.
 The recording of information on site is traditional undertaken on paper and surveyor plot the plan in the office by using Computer Aided Design (CAD) Software.
-It may lead to a few problems such as missing the paper that contain the information and misunderstanding the sketches that has been drawn at the site
+It may lead to a few problems such as missing the paper that contain the information and misunderstanding the sketches that has been drawn at the site.
 It is visualized that by using the laser scanner for taking the internal measurement can provide the accurate plan in far less time than using present methods.

-Thus, this research will be carried out to improve the conventional method in collecting the detail for the purpose in strata work by using the terrestrial laser scanner.
-By using the different type of laser scanner which is Terrestrial Laser Scanning (TLS) and Mobile Laser Scanning (MLS), the accuracy elevation of both systems will be carried out.
+This research was carried out to improve the conventional method in collecting the detail for the purpose in building survey work by using the terrestrial laser scanner.
+By using the different type of laser scanner which is Terrestrial Laser Scanning (TLS) and Mobile Laser Scanning (MLS), the accuracy elevation of both systems were carried out.
 Both of laser scanners can detect thousands of point clouds data in a second.
-Thus, this strata survey will analyze the accuracy of data obtained from both laser scanner and it will be compared with the building plan.
-The recommended method for most efficiency way in undertaking strata building survey will be determined.
+Thus, this building survey will analyze the accuracy of data obtained from both laser scanner and it will be compared with the building plan.
+The recommended method for most efficiency way in undertaking building survey will be determined.

-The terrestrial laser scanning (TLS) is not using any physical method when obtaining the data but the user needs to move the scanner to other area for scanning to complete the image of all area.
-It is because the TLS can scan only what is visible.
 Hence, the time taken for acquiring the data will be compared for both laser scanner which is Terrestrial Laser Scanner and Mobile Laser Scanner.
-Then justification about the issues and limitation of Terrestrial Laser Scanner in strata survey will be carried out in this research.
-Users of strata plan usually will translate what they see on a flat paper from 2D to 3D, and it is inconvenience for them because it required a high imagination and skill in understanding the plan (Dredge and Coiacetto, 2011).
+Then justification about the issues and limitation of Terrestrial Laser Scanner in building survey were carried out in this research.

+Users of building plan usually will translate what they see on a flat paper from 2D to 3D, and it is inconvenience for them because it required a high imagination and skill in understanding the plan (Dredge and Coiacetto, 2011).
 Thus, to make the work efficiency, the 3D model of the building must be developed.
-Even though TLS able to record thousands of point clouds at one time, but in order to get the 3D model, it still needs to be processed.Point cloud contains very rich of geometric details and a large number of polygonal elements, so it can cause the problems to generate the 3D model (Manferdini et al., 2010).
-3D scanned point clouds for both laser scanner will develop unstructured sets of data so its need skill and knowledge to produce a good result.
+Even though TLS able to record thousands of point clouds at one time, but in order to get the 3D model, it still needs to be processed.
+Point cloud contains very rich of geometric details and a large number of polygonal elements, so it can cause the problems to generate the 3D model (Manferdini et al., 2010).
+3D scanned point clouds for both laser scanners were develop unstructured sets of data so its need skill and knowledge to produce a good result.
 The point cloud processing usually takes a longer time compare to its data capturing.

-Therefore, surveyor needs to do a lot of study to improve the way in obtaining the data and the efficiency of TLS in strata survey will be compared with the MLS.
+Therefore, surveyor needs to do a lot of study to improve the way in obtaining the data and the efficiency of TLS in building survey will be compared with the MLS.
 Different type of software will require different skill and knowledge to generate the 3D model and different format data will be produce.
 The comparison of the 3D model format was carried out to study the ability of the result for other user from different field.